 Generally, compensation received from a foreign government without advance approval is deemed an "erroneous payment," a payment that is not in compliance with applicable laws and regulations.
 Such an erroneous payment creates a debt in favor of the Government.
-Specifically, the DoD Financial Management Regulation39 explains how the Emoluments Clause applies to retired military personnel. "[I]f the compensation received from a foreign government without approval is considered received by the retired member for the United States, a debt in favor of the Federal Government is created which is to be collected by withholding from retired pay."40
+Specifically, the DoD Financial Management Regulation explains how the Emoluments Clause applies to retired military personnel. "[I]f the compensation received from a foreign government without approval is considered received by the retired member for the United States, a debt in favor of the Federal Government is created which is to be collected by withholding from retired pay."

 The Comptroller General of the United States has issued opinions regarding debt collection when an employee accepts an emolument from a foreign government.
-For example, if the employee who accepts an emolument from a foreign government without consent is a retired military member, the Comptroller found that the Government can suspend the member's retirement pay up to the amount of the foreign salary (or other emoluments) received.41
+For example, if the employee who accepts an emolument from a foreign government without consent is a retired military member, the Comptroller found that the Government can suspend the member's retirement pay up to the amount of the foreign salary (or other emoluments) received if the foreign salary is less than or equal to his retirement pay.
+By contrast, when the compensation earned during the period of unauthorized employment with a foreign state exceeds the amount of retired pay accrued during the same period, only the retired pay amount may be collected during the period of the violation.